 The MIT Museum is different than a typical science museum as we have a mixture of science, technology, art and history.
 Be prepared to look at things closely and engage your mind as you experience our exhibits!

 In MIT Museum’s main building (at 265 Mass.
 Ave.) we have an exciting array of exhibitions and displays, providing a window into MIT's fascinating world of science and technology.
 In the galleries, you’ll find ongoing and changing exhibitions on science and technology and current research; architecture and design; oceanography, underwater robotics and ship design.
 Discover high-tech artifacts, research prototypes, intriguing scientific instruments, historic photographs, amazing holograms and even ingenious kinetic sculptures!

-If you are willing to take a short walk to the center of MIT’s campus, you will find our satellite galleries:
+If you are willing to take a short walk to the center of MIT’s campus, you will find our satellite galleries (free admission):

-Hart Nautical Gallery – a display including a fascinating collection of ship models depicting 1000 years of ship building history, and current research from MIT’s Center for Ocean Engineering.
-Admission to the Hart Nautical Gallery is free.
+Hart Nautical Gallery – display of a fascinating collection of ship models depicting 1000 years of ship building history, as well as current research from MIT’s Center for Ocean Engineering.

 We do not have daily programs or hands-on activities during the school year.
-You may download gallery activity guides from our teacher resources page.
-If you are looking for a more structured experience for your middle or high school students, you may book a Museum workshop or guided gallery tour.
+However, we have a number of student activity sheets and gallery guides that you can download from our teacher resources page and print before your visit.
+If you are looking for a more structured experience for your middle or high school students, you might want to book a Museum workshop or guided gallery tour (available on weekdays only).
 Back to top